lazyvar/simple-web-server/README.md

 # simple-web-server
-A simple web server based on the thread pool model This was a partner project
+A simple web server based on the thread pool model.
+This was a partner project

 This project is a simple HTTP web server.
 The server can handle both IPv4 and IPv6.
 The server is based on the thread pool model.
 There is